 Anderson, Amy and Wendy Widder.
 Textual Criticism and the Bible.
 Revised Edition.
 Lexham Methods Series 1; Bellingham, Wash.: Lexham Press, 2018.
 Pb.; 236 pp. $29.99 Link to Lexham Press

 This volume is the first of five texts in the Lexham Methods Series.
 Each volume is edited collection of basic introductions to important concepts for biblical studies.
 The series appears in both print and Logos Bible Software format.
 Although there are several basic introductions to textual criticism, it is rare to find a primer on textual criticism of both testaments in a single volume.
+(See also my review of volume 2 of this series, Douglas Mangum and Josh Westbury, eds.
+Linguistics & Biblical Exegesis).

 The first two chapters of this guide to textual criticism define the discipline by describing the goal of textual criticism as establishing the earliest reading text of a biblical text (40).
 This is not translation or interpretation since textual criticism precedes both of these steps.
 Textual criticism is necessary because of the massive number of copies, translations, and quotations of Scriptures in the literature of the early church, all preserved in hand copied manuscripts.